The Impact of Shift Work on Sleep, Alertness and Performance in Healthcare Workers

 • Panel c

-Nurse (female) with irregular day, evening, and night shifts; sleep duration between evening and day shifts is visibly truncated; night shifts sometimes show frequent napping (small grey bars within white bars); aMT6s acrophase timing shown
+Nurse, female: irregular day, evening, night shifts; sleep duration between evening and day shifts is visibly truncated; frequent napping during night shifts (grey bars within white work bars); aMT6s acrophase timing shows small delays

 • Panel d